Great results at March Auction

 Characterised by strong interest from over 190 bidders, the Philips March auction was a great event yielding rewarding outcomes for buyers and sellers alike.
 Beginning with nine lots of keenly contested copper pots which all sold, and later followed by a magnificent pair of Chinese Qing Dynasty vases, the auction provided strong results for furniture which performed very well under the hammer.

 Clocks were a drawcard of the day with over 25 timepieces on offer.
 Of great interest was a three piece art deco clock set from the 1930s with a maker's mark of Marti and an 'A La Renaissance' Paris dial with Arabic numerals.
 Following in the three piece vein, a highly unusual and beautifully cast Egyptian Revival portico clock attracted great interest and sold very well.
+We now provide live online auctions in Australia.

 Demonstrating the value of fine table silverware, a ten piece American 'Chantilly' pattern setting sold well above estimate, and reinforces the appeal these items have for collectors at auction.